etki/allure-runner/README.md

 * `jar`: path to Allure `.jar` file.
 This differs from executable simply by that executable will be called directly, while `.jar` will be called using `java -jar`.
-* `autoDownload`: if set to true and both `executable` and `jar` options don't provide valid executable, runner will try to automatically fetch latest `.jar`.
+* `downloadMissingJar`: if set to true and both `executable` and `jar` options don't provide valid executable, runner will try to automatically fetch latest `.jar`.
 Please notice that runner won't try to install java itself.
 * `throwOnMissingExecutable`: whether to throw exception or not on missing executable.
 This will be set to true in direct API calls and to false in framework plugins by default, though you can always override it.
-* `throwOnNonNullResult`: quite the same option that tells to throw exception whenever Allure CLI returns something other than 0.
+* `throwOnNonZeroResult`: quite the same option that tells to throw exception whenever Allure CLI returns something other than 0.
+This is set true by default and to false in framework plugins.
+As of

 ### Codeception extension